-Let’s take a look at all the possible steps you can take before filing for a claim, to ensure your case gets approved by your insurance providers.
+We don’t want this to happen!
+In this article, you’ll learn about making insurance claims and what your insurance covers.
+Let’s take a look at all the possible steps you can take before filing a claim to ensure your case gets approved by your insurance providers.

 1. Who or What Caused the Damage?